Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 Congratulations on taking the first steps toward opening a business in Japan!

-During this course, we will introduce you to the steps you must take to open a restaurant, bar, or combination restaurant/bar in Japan.
-(Throughout this course, for simplicity’s sake we will refer to these combinations as simply a “restaurant”.)
+During this course, I will introduce you to the steps you must take to open a restaurant, bar, or combination restaurant/bar in Japan.
+(Throughout this course, for simplicity’s sake I will refer to these combinations as simply a “restaurant”.)
 And here you can find a list of good books about running a business in japan.

 Each lesson in this course will cover a different topic area for opening a successful restaurant, bar, or nightclub in Japan.